SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

    ![check App in Launchpad](./images/checkAppinLaunchpad.png)

-4. You can see that the 'BusinessPartners' application opens in the Launchpad site successfully as below.
+4. You can see that the **BusinessPartners** application opens in the Launchpad site successfully as below.

    ![business Partners App](./images/businessPartnersApp.png)